 Worship is the work of the people

 Before it took on specifically religious meaning, the word liturgy had to do with a whole range of public acts or services to the community.
 So in this sense, it’s appropriate that we call it a church service—as long as we bear in mind that what we’re offering is a service to God, and not, first and foremost, to those who showed up for the service.
-(If we get something out of the service, too, well then thanks be to God—but it doesn’t exist for us.)
-Thinking of worship as the work of the people emphasizes the public and communal nature of worship.
-The church is a body—the Body of Christ.
-We call it “corporate” worship, after all, because it’s the worship of the corpus, the Body.
+If we get something out of the service, too, well then thanks be to God—but it doesn’t exist for us.

 It’s not the work of the pastor or priest, and certainly not the work of the worship leader and music team.